 The process of making the film spans twenty years.
 When I first took a video camera to Tonga in 1998 I had no intention of making a documentary.
 This section attempts to give some history to the process and feedback involved in making the documentary, in a way that does justice to the making explicit of assumptions and the learning that emerged for filming at the service of community.
 The finished product reflects many encounters and influences not all of which can be acknowledged in the credits of the documentary.

 In the final section, Pouono-Impact and Transformations, I include feedback from a community screening of the final version that helped inform some of the content of this Project Pouono website.

 The shoreline can also be metaphorical for what emerges out of the process of collaboration and feedback in making a film on Tonga.
 As the tide comes in and out, things formerly invisible become visible.
 The shoreline can also be seen as the place where the fathomless depths of the ocean become understandable.
 If the depths of the ocean metaphorically captures the idea of complexity, then somehow the shore is where the negotiated space is easiest to locate.
 On the shore unexpected things may happen, may then shift the direction and focus of a film.
-In the spirit of decolonising the process of filmmaking and the film, I feel telling the story of how it came to pass, is the best first step.
+In the spirit of decolonising the process of filmmaking and the final film, I feel telling the story of how it came to pass, is the best first step.

-Here are some of the key stages that I will expand on when people express interest:
+Here are some of the key stages that I will expand on in the future:

 - The Film about Filomena